Ja-Ela

-Ja-Ela (ජා-ඇල, ஜா-எல) is a suburb of Colombo, located approximately 20 km north of the Colombo city centre.
+Ja-Ela (ජා-ඇල, ஜா-எல) is a town, located approximately 20 km north of the city centre of Colombo, Sri Lanka.
 Ja-Ela lies on the A3 road which overlaps with the Colombo – Katunayake Expressway at the Ja-Ela Interchange.

 Etymology

 The etymology of the name is uncertain, and there are several yet arguable interpretations of the name.
 Howbeit, based on verified historical shreds of evidence, the etymology of the place, Ja Ela is based on both Malay and Sinhala languages.
 "Ja" and "Javan" are referential terms used by the Sinhalese, Moors & Tamils to address the Malays/Javanese or those of Indonesian descent and the term "Ela" is derived from Sinhala language meaning stream, lake or canal.

 Local government council

 Ja-Ela is administered by the Ja-Ela Urban Council.